jcfitzpatrick12/grso/README.md

 # grso: GNU Radio for Solar Observations

+# NOTE
+This repository is no longer under active development, and is being replaced with a new program called SPECTRE.
+Links to follow.

 ## Introduction
 Software back-end for solar radio observations using ```gnuradio```.
 Interfacing with SDRPlay RSP series through [gr-sdrplay3](https://github.com/fventuri/gr-sdrplay3.git).
 Automated scripts for the continous collection, storing and post-processing of radio spectrograms.
 Designed to work with [```grso-docker```](https://github.com/jcfitzpatrick12/grso-docker.git).